emissary-ingress/emissary/user-guide/monitoring.md

 ## Additional Install Options

-### Statsd Exporter: Output Statistics to Ambassador Edge Stack
+### D Exporter: Output Statistics to Ambassador Edge Stack

 If running a pre-`0.71.0` version of Ambassador, you will need to configure Envoy to output stats to a separate collector before being scraped by Prometheus.
 You will use the [Prometheus StatsD Exporter](https://github.com/prometheus/statsd_exporter) to do this.